Ogo Mountains

-The Ogo Mountains (Ogo Highlands), also known as the Galgodon Highlands, (Buuraha Oogo, جبل أوغو) are a mountain range in Somaliland.
-They cross the Sanaag–Sahil and Togdheer–Maroodi Jeh regions.
+The Ogo Mountains (Ogo Highlands), also known as the Galgodon Highlands, (Buuraha Oogo, جبل أوغو) are a mountain range in Somalia.
+They cross the Sanaag–Sahil and Togdheer–Maroodi Jeh regions in the autonomous state of Somaliland as well as the North East State.
 However, there is some fluctuation in the literature as to which range is being referred to.

 Etymology and Area

 Ogo is a general term in Somali that means plateau.

 In this sense, the coastal lowlands of northern Somaliland/Somalia are Guban, the central plateau is Ogo, and the southern grasslands are Haud.

 According to Encyclopædia Britannica, this is a mountain range that runs parallel to the Gulf of Aden, and extends from the western side of Cape Guardafui in the east to the Ethiopian border in the west.
 There is a gap between Maydh and Erigavo, and between Berbera and Burao via Sheikh.

 Around Sheikh

 However, the British who ruled this area from 1884 called the relatively small area the Ogo mountains.

 For example, a paper written in 1949 refers to the area around the northern part of Borama as the Ogo mountains.
 There are depictions such as The mountains of the Ogo, inland from Zeila, reach an average height of about 5000 feet and are continuous with the Wagar and Golis mountains, inland from Berbera, which reach an average height of 6-7000 feet and mountains of the Ogo and adjacent areas in the Haud west of 46°E., i.e., in the higher rainfall areas, etc. Examples of coordinates include 10°10'N 42°50'E, 10°N 43°E, and 9°55'N 43°E.